 Early on I created this canned squid logo by scanning an actual can of “California Squid” a friend had given me, replacing the word “California” with “Laughing” (my first real attempt at Photoshop).
 It was on our splash page (.com) which used to separate the content (.org) and web hosting (.net) sides of Laughing Squid.

-In 1999 I commissioned my friend, San Francisco artist and performer Hal Robins to create our first real logo.
+Later on in 1999 I commissioned my friend, San Francisco artist and performer Hal Robins to create our first real logo.
 Hal, who has a background in comics, made this light-hearted logo of a squid wearing glasses who is literally laughing.

 We are eternally grateful to Matt and the wonderful gift he gave us.
 It has served us well.